mosra/corrade/README.md

+*corrade* (v.) - "To scrape together, to gather together from various sources"

-Kompas is an portable navigation system with goal to be as multiplatform and extensible as possible.
-Its core library is written in pure C++ with no external dependencies, on top of it is Qt and SDL GUI.
-The application is licensed under LGPLv3.
+Corrade is multiplatform plugin management and utility library, written in pure C++ with no external dependencies.
+Features:

-This is Kompas Core library, needed by Qt and SDL GUI.
-It contains Plugin Manager, basic plugins for map servers and projections and various supporting utilities.
+ * Plugin management library with dependency handling
+ * INI-style configuration files parser and writer
+ * Resource manager, filesystem utilites and more

 INSTALLATION
 ============